Do it right

 When it comes to ad vehicles, the offering is broad and continues to grow.
 However, not everyone will suit your objectives or your budget.

-The vehicle you probably know the most about is the newsfeed.
+The vehicle you probably know the most about is News Feed.

 Since launching the automatic play function on video content, Facebook now rakes in 8 billion views a day for video alone.

 Why?
 Because case studies and testimonials fit neatly in the user’s feed.
-With a newsfeed video ad, you can utilize the power of story to make the post as personal and as intimate as possible.
+With a News Feed video ad you can utilize the power of story to make the post as personal and intimate as possible.

-The news feed placement works for every part of the funnel and is one of Facebook’s most versatile placement, when done the right way.
+The News Feed placement works for every part of the funnel and is one of Facebook’s most versatile placements (when done the right way).

-Like we shared above, telling engaging stories is a great way to utilize the newsfeed placement for awareness campaigns.
-Many users scrolling through the newsfeed are looking for inspirational or emotional videos, so showcasing your brand’s ‘why’ is a priority here.
+As we mentioned, telling engaging stories is a great way to utilize the News Feed placement for awareness campaigns.
+Many users scrolling through the News Feed are looking for inspirational or emotional videos, so showcasing your brand’s ‘why’ is a priority here.

-For consideration campaigns, building out ‘listicle’ videos, or informative videos relating to your company or niche that your business specializes in would be a great performer here.
-Many advertisers create listicle videos from their popular blog posts since they know that the content showcased already strikes a chord with their followers.
+For consideration campaigns, informative videos relating to your company or the niche you specialize in would be great performers.
+Many advertisers create listicle videos from their popular blog posts since they already know the content strikes a chord with their followers.

-Lastly, newsfeed campaigns are great for remarketing and conversion campaigns.
-Typically, this is focused on users who have engaged with your videos or have been to your website before.
-When they have shown some type of interest to your brand and you run remarketing ads towards them focusing on some type of testimonial, social proof, or sale - you’re sure to get those prospect’s attention.
+Lastly, News Feed campaigns are great for remarketing and conversion campaigns.
+Typically this is focused on users who have engaged with your videos or have been to your website before.
+When they have shown interest in your brand and you run remarketing ads to them focusing on testimonials, social proof, or sales, you’re sure to get their attention.

-You can use case studies, statistics and more to show why your brand is better than your competitors, thus driving them further towards purchase.
+You can use case studies, statistics, and more to show why your brand is the best, thus driving them further toward purchase.

-You may have heard of the newest addition to the platform, Facebook in-stream.
+You may have heard of the newest addition to the platform, Facebook in-stream ads.

-So how do these ads work?
-Well, in-stream ads run similar to Youtube, a form of programmatic video advertising.
-However, they are mid-roll ads, rather than starting at the beginning.
+How do these ads work?
+Well, they run similar to YouTube, a form of programmatic video advertising.
+However, they’re mid-roll ads rather than set at the beginning.

-Because the mid-roll in-stream ad will play after 60 seconds or longer, your audience is effectively in a ‘lean back’ viewing mode, and less likely to switch off the mid-roll.
+Because the mid-roll in-stream ad will play after 60 seconds or longer, your audience is effectively in a ‘lean back’ viewing mode and therefore less likely to switch off or skip.

-It’s a very specific audience that watches these types of daily, so in order to get your video ad seen, viewers will need to engage with the content in a specific way.
+It’s a very specific audience that watches these types of daily video, so in order to get your video ad seen, viewers will need to engage with the content in a specific way.

 A Facebook in-stream ad can only be between 5-15 seconds, but this is really all you need to captivate an audience.

-When deciding on whether to use in-stream for your campaign, ask yourself - do your viewers immerse themselves in video on Facebook?
-If the campaign is run alongside the right partners, in-stream is one of the best ways to build huge awareness because it is like a commercial.
+When deciding whether to use in-stream ads for your campaign, ask yourself: do your viewers immerse themselves in video on Facebook?
+If the campaign is run alongside the right partners, in-stream ads are one of the best ways to build huge awareness because they’re like commercials.

-With in-stream, you can also create skippable and non-skippable content, and video marketing stats have shown non-skippable increases conversions.
+With in-stream, you can also create skippable and non-skippable content, and video marketing stats have shown that non-skippable ads increase conversions.

 Is it right for you?
-If you’re a small company wanting to get your customers to convert, this probably isn’t the best channel for you.
-In fact, you run the risk of negative ROI if you invest into a channel that probably doesn’t best serve your audience.
+If you’re a small company wanting to get your customers to convert, it probably isn’t the best method.
+In fact, you run the risk of negative ROI if you invest in a channel that doesn’t suit your audience.

 To get the most out of your video marketing activities, you must first structure your work.

 Only now do you look at tactics.
-Like, which placements to use and how often to post.
-They are the small steps you take that follow your strategy and achieve your goal.
+Which placements to use and how often to post: the small steps you take that follow your strategy and achieve your goal.
 Discard the tactics that don’t work and double down on the ones that do.

-Facebook stories are basically the twin sister to Instagram stories and Snapchat, which makes for a very different experience when it comes to creating a video ad with this channel.
+Facebook Stories is basically the twin sister to Instagram Stories and Snapchat, which makes for a very different experience when it comes to creating a video ad with this channel.

-For starters, this format is totally vertical, so you don’t want to be running 16:9 ads.
+For starters, this format is vertical, so you don’t want to be running 16:9 ads.
 The aspect ratio is 9:16, which means it’s best suited to a selfie-type interaction.
-Most of the content that viewers expect on this platform are faces, and people interacting with their environment.
+Most of the content that viewers expect on this platform are faces and people interacting with their environment.

 The beauty of Facebook stories is that they don’t seem like ads.
 In fact, they look so much like organic content that your typical ads really don’t work here.
 If your audience even get an inkling you’re selling to them, chances are they’ll skip your story entirely.

-Think personal, story led video content around a particular narrative.
+Think personal, story-led video content around a particular narrative.
 Build the relationship with your audience.
 If you found something funny, why not share it?
-Don’t just laugh to yourself - build that shared narrative.
+Don’t just laugh to yourself – build that shared experience.